johnkary/johnkary.net/_posts/2009-12-01-how-to-upgrade-a-symfony-project-from-1-2-to-1-31-4.md

 ### Step 0: Create a new branch in your version control checkout for this new version

-If you’re not using version control, now might be a good time to learn.
+If you're not using version control, now might be a good time to learn.
 I am using Subversion for this specific project, but suggest you look at git.
 The rest of this post will give examples using Subversion for keeping your project up to date.

-Let’s create a new branch from our trunk to handle upgrading to 1.3.
+Let's create a new branch from our trunk to handle upgrading to 1.3.

 {% highlight console %}
 svn copy http://svn.example.com/repo/trunk http://svn.example.com/repo/branches/symfony1_3 -m "Creating branch of trunk to upgrade to Symfony 1.3."
 {% endhighlight %}

-Checkout your new branch to your development environment and let’s get started.
+Checkout your new branch to your development environment and let's get started.

 {% highlight console %}
 svn co http://svn.example.com/repo/branches/symfony1_3 ~/Sites/myproject/symfony1_3